 Poor quality thread with knots and irregularities will cause bunching or snapping of the thread as it is not able to run smoothly through the bobbin or the needle.
 Check your thread and although quality thread may cost a little more it is really worth the added expense for a smooth problem-free sewing experience.

 Incorrectly Loaded Bobbin

 If your bobbin is incorrectly loaded:

-Your bobbin has a tension.
-If your bobbin is inserted into a bobbin case that clicks into the machine after you have loaded it you can check the tension by holding the bobbin by its thread.
+If your bobbin is inserted into a bobbin case that clicks into the machine after you have loaded it, you can check the tension by holding the bobbin by its thread.
 The bobbin and thread should just hang loosely for the tension to be right.
 If the thread snaps it is too tight, if the bobbin runs down to the ground it is too loose.

 When you thread the bobbin make sure your thread is pointing in the direction your bobbin case turns.

 If the bobbin case or bobbin is stuck and does not want to turn: